sonique-sky/bango/README.md

 * No event handling other than DOM events to be in Views
 * javascript ids to be hyphen-separated not CamelCase
 * Use the stores!
+* View items should have listeners. i.e. No 'control:' or 'listen -> component:' in ViewControllers
 * Speel Commandments correctly